 Oregon Electric and Eastern caboose.

-Eugene Southern Pacific station.
+Eugene Southern Pacific station built in 1918.

 Unknown railroad building in Eugene.
 We headed north toward Junction City.